ChaoTzuYin/AutoPPT/README.md

  width="800"
  height="400">

 <br>It's again the day before reporting to your boss.
 Hundreds of thousands of tables and figures are smiling at you, evilly.
 You pray for rescue; just at that moment, suddenly, you reach this page.
 Congratulations!
-You've found AutoPPT, which ganna be your sharpest Knife for experiment reports of all time; following the synopsis below, it'll lead you to a new world.
-AutoPPT will safe your hand from the destruction caused by copy and paste.</br>
+You've found AutoPPT, which is gonna be your sharpest Knife for experiment reports of all time; following the synopsis below, it'll lead you to a new world!!
+Try it now, let AutoPPT saves your hands from destruction by copy and paste!!!</br>

 # synopsis
  <img src="./figure_for_readme/LOGO.PNG" alt="Italian Trulli"